Two arrested on heroin charges after pursuit near Ojibwa

 During the pursuit, assisting officers deployed tire deflation devices, which deflated two of the suspect vehicle tires.
 The vehicle came stop on Hwy.
 27 near the intersection of Townline Road.
 Both suspects were taken into custody without further incident.

-Devlin G. Cotton, 35, of Milwaukee was arrested for Conspiracy to Distribute 5 to 10 grams of heroin, Fleeing/Eluding an Officer, Recklessly Endangering Safety, Possession of Cocaine-2nd and Subsequent Offense and Possession of THC-2nd and Subsequent Offense.
+Devlin G. Cotton, 35, of Milwaukee was arrested on charges of conspiracy to distribute 5 to 10 grams of heroin, fleeing/eluding an officer, recklessly endangering safety, possession of cocaine-second and subsequent offense, and possession of heroin-second and subsequent offense.

-Brian K. Cotton, 52, of Milwaukee was arrested for Conspiracy to Distribute Heroin 5-10 grams, Possession of Cocaine 2nd and subsequent offense, and Possession of THC 2nd and Subsequent Offense.
+Brian K. Cotton, 52, of Milwaukee was arrested for conspiracy to distribute heroin 5-10 grams, possession of cocaine-second and subsequent offense, and possession of THC-second and subsequent offense.

 Post a comment as